Enforcer/Enforcer/README.md

 ## My mission 🎯

-Advocate for software engineering in Python world. 📣
+Advocate for software engineering in the Python world. 📣

 Making software is hard.
-Even though we have wonderful language, we're not special.
+Even though we have a wonderful language, we're not special.
 Many challenges we face are universal and affect software developers working with other technologies as well.

 - Learn from others, seeking wisdom across all technologies 🌍
 - Bring the best ideas to Python, yet tailor them to match our idioms and patterns. 🐍